Healthcare Revenue Cycle Management: Lowering Costs and Increasing Profitability

-In a recent industry survey, 92% of medical practitioners said operating expenses are higher than last year.1 In fact, many practice leaders said the costs are outpacing revenues.2 These increasing costs are also coming at a time when practices expect funding program cuts.
+In a recent industry survey, 90% of medical practitioners said operating expenses were higher last year than the previous year.1 The increase was 11.1%.2 In fact, many practice leaders said the costs are outpacing revenues.2

-Increases in expenses and reductions in payments directly affect the bottom line.
-Medical practices must balance these two factors to improve the revenue cycle in healthcare.
+Rising expenses and payment reductions directly affect the bottom line.
+Forty-one percent of practice leaders cite cost containment as a top priority.4 Medical practices must balance reduced payments and increased costs to improve healthcare revenue cycle management (RCM).

 Why are medical practice costs increasing?